 To apply to the UIC College of Dentistry you should first submit the American Dental Education Association (ADEA) Centralized Application for Advanced Placement for International Dentists (CAAPID).

 After submitting the CAAPID application, please submit the UIC Supplemental Application.
-Please apply to the 2018-2019 Cycle, General Application, DMD Advanced Standing.
+Please apply to the 2019-2020 Cycle, General Application, Doctorate level, DMD Advanced Standing.

 International Credential Evaluation Fee

-A non-refundable $50 International Credential Evaluation Fee is assessed for all graduate and professional degree-seeking applicants who have post-secondary coursework taken outside the United States, beginning with Fall 2016 applications.
+A non-refundable $50 International Credential Evaluation Fee is assessed for all graduate and professional degree-seeking applicants who have post-secondary coursework taken outside the United States.
 The fee is assessed once per application term.
 Payment of the fee will be requested online through the application checklist after submission of the application.

 Please review the DMD-AS Application Checklist and the electronic document criteria requirements.
 Please do not mail your documents, our office will not accept them.